hturnbull93/makers_notes/skills_workshops/process_modelling.md

 Learning Objectives

-- [ ] Define process modelling as a tool to describe and understand a process.
+- [x] Define process modelling as a tool to describe and understand a process.
-- [ ] Use process modelling to further your understanding of HTTP requests and responses.
+- [x] Use process modelling to further your understanding of HTTP requests and responses.

 Achievement Plan

-- [ ] Create a process model for HTTP requests and responses.
+- [x] Create a process model for HTTP requests and responses.

 Evidence

-- Evidence 1
+- I have written a sequence diagram for the HTTP request/response cycle, [see below](#sequence-diagrams).

 ## Notes